Best Electronic drum pad review in 2020

 But with the Strike Multipad, any negative thing you may have experienced could be history now.

-This is the latest model from Alesis, and it comes carrying more than 7000 sounds.
+This is the new model from Alesis, and it comes carrying more than 7000 sounds to play.
 It was launched in December 2018 with features comparable to the Roland SPD-SX.
 They share looks and the number of pads.

-First, it has more than 7k built-in samples.
+First, this pad has more than 7k built-in samples.
 With these, you have limited access to the power of creation.

-And for such a huge amount of samples, you are probably wondering about its internal storage.
+And for such a department amount of samples, you are probably wondering about its internal storage.
 It comes with 32GB storage.
 And this among the characteristics that attracted me to the sample pad.

 The USB port allows you to connect your phone and computer.
 And you can use any of these sources, including a microphone, to record samples.

-It comes with nine-velocity sensitive pads.
+It comes with nine-velocity sensitive electric drum kit pads.
 They all have customizable RGB lights.

 Also, there is a 4.3-inch color display on the face.
 This makes it easy for you to see what you are choosing so that you don’t have to guess.
 It also allows the use of on-board looping software.